About Us

 All healthy and adoptable companion animals that come through AWA’s doors are given as long as it takes for us to find them a home of their own, regardless of age, beauty, or infirmity.
 In addition, we provide medical care and treatment for our shelter guests who need a little something extra to make them adoptable.

-Our 2021 stats are in and it was another remarkable year!
-We end with a 97% save rate – which represents tons of late nights working around-the-clock bottle feeding neonatal kittens!
+Our 2023 stats are in and it was another remarkable year!
+We end with a 96% save rate – which represents tons of late nights working around-the-clock bottle feeding neonatal kittens!
 It represents extensive medical care – over 50% of the dogs, cats and bunnies brought to us from owners or other area shelters are in need of medical care.
-We saved more senior dogs and cats than in any prior year.
-Thanks to the community support 1,412 dogs, cats and bunnies went into their new loving homes.

 Founded in 1948, Animal Welfare Association was one of the first humane organizations formed by a group of volunteers to serve Camden County and all surrounding areas.
 In the early years, dedicated volunteers took homeless animals into their homes and provided them with shelter and love until a new home could be found.
 Committees were devoted to educating people about proper pet care, wildlife rehabilitation, and proper sheltering of unwanted animals.